Checkmarx/kics/docs/getting-started.md

   -d, --payload-path string       path to store internal representation JSON file
-      --preview-lines int          number of lines to be display in CLI results (default: 3) -q, --queries-path string       path to directory with queries (default "./assets/queries") --report-formats string     formats in which the results will be exported (json, sarif) -t, --type strings              case insensitive list of platform types to scan (Ansible, CloudFormation, Dockerfile, Kubernetes, Terraform) -v, --verbose                   increase verbosity
+      --preview-lines int          number of lines to be display in CLI results (default: 3) -q, --queries-path string       path to directory with queries (default "./assets/queries") --report-formats string     formats in which the results will be exported (json, sarif, html) -t, --type strings              case insensitive list of platform types to scan (Ansible, CloudFormation, Dockerfile, Kubernetes, Terraform) -v, --verbose                   increase verbosity